Star City can be visited when in Moscow and is home to a cosmonauts training center.

 Known as Zagorsk during the years of communism, Sergiev Posad is a small town at a small distance from Moscow.
-The town is centred around its golden heart - the exalted monastery of St Sergius.
+The town is centered around its golden heart - the exalted monastery of St Sergius.

 The Trans-Siberian Railway, linking Moscow to Beijing, is not only one of the classic train journeys, it is also the longest continuous rail line on earth.